Does quantum mechanics require "conspiracy"?: A Counterexample?

 He is talking about what he calls the \emph{Past Hypothesis}, the condition proposed by Boltzmann \cite{Boltzmann1910VorlesungenUberGastheorie,Boltzmann1964LecturesOnGasTheory} to explain the Second Law of Thermodynamics, that the universe was a very long time ago in a very low-entropy state.

-But how can this allow the measuring device $k'$ measure the previous state of the measuring device $k$?
-In practice, a photographic plate can be used to record the position of a particle.
-We do not need to observe the photographic plate before the experiment, we prepare it, assuming that thermalisation gets the job done.
-Similarly for a bubble chamber.
+But how can this allow the measuring device $k'$ to measure the previous state of the measuring device $k$?
+For example, in practice, a photographic plate can be used to record the position of a particle.
+We do not need to observe the photographic plate before the experiment.
+We prepare it, assuming that thermalization does the job.
+The same is true for a bubble chamber.
 Eventually, any real-life measurement requires the Past Hypothesis.

-So let us assume that some of our particles act like a gas or a thermal bath that brings the pointer state of the measuring devices to the ready state, assumed to be its energy ground state.
+So, let us assume that some of our particles act like a gas or a thermal bath that brings the pointer state of the measuring devices to the ready state, assumed to be its energy ground state.
 The time interval needed to reach equilibrium should allow the record to be preserved long enough, and the pointer state is more stable in its ground state.
 With properly chosen parameters, this may solve our Problem \ref{problem:no-incompatible}.
 Let these particles form a subset $\mc{J}_{E}\subset\mc{J}\setminus\mc{J}_{M}$.
-We assume $\mc{J}_{E}$ to make the overwhelming majority of the particles from $\mc{J}$, so that each measuring device is involved, between two measurements, in many weak interactions with the particles from $\mc{J}_{E}$.
+We assume $\mc{J}_{E}$ to make the overwhelming majority of the particles from $\mc{J}$ so that each measuring device is involved, between two measurements, in many weak interactions with the particles from $\mc{J}_{E}$.

-At this point our model turns out to be too simple.
-Different couplings require different interaction times, so space and time should perhaps be continuous manifolds, rather than lattices.
-But the model can be modified so that each interaction can have a different range, requiring a longer time to change the pointer state into another eigenstate by thermalisation.
+At this point, our model turns out, again, to be too simple.
+Different couplings require different interaction times, so the interaction times should vary more.
+The velocities should also vary to account for the entropy.
+However, the model can be made more realistic by modifying it so that each interaction can have a different range, requiring a longer time to change the pointer state into another eigenstate by thermalization.